Cargo ship's owner and manager seek to limit legal liability for deadly bridge disaster in Baltimore

-The owner and manager of a cargo ship that rammed into Baltimore's Francis Scott Key Bridge before it collapsed last week filed a court petition Monday seeking to limit their legal liability for the deadly disaster.
+The owner and manager of a cargo ship that rammed into Baltimore's Francis Scott Key Bridge before the span collapsed last week filed a court petition Monday seeking to limit their legal liability for the deadly disaster.

 The companies' “limitation of liability” petition is a routine but important procedure for cases litigated under U.S. maritime law.
 A federal court in Maryland ultimately decides who is responsible — and how much they owe — for what could become one of the costliest catastrophes of its kind.